Astoria, Oregon: In popular culture

-A scene in "The Real Thing", episode two of season five (in the 7th year), of the television series Eureka was set in Astoria.
-The character Jo Lupo parks her vehicle in an unauthorized location while she is meditating on the oceanfront.
-A tow truck is called to remove the vehicle.
-A law-enforcement officer whose shoulder clearly displays a patch that reads "Astoria, Oregon" speaks to Jo about the parking violation.

 The fourth album of the pop punk band The Ataris was titled So Long, Astoria as an allusion to The Goonies.
 A song of the same title is the album's first track.
 The album's back cover features news clippings from Astoria, including a picture of the port's water tower from a 2002 article on its demolition.

 The pop punk band Marianas Trench has an album titled Astoria.
 The band states the album was inspired by 1980s fantasy and adventure films, and The Goonies in particular.
 That film inspired the title, as it was set in Astoria, the album's artwork, as well as the title of their accompanying US tour (Hey You Guys!!).

-Astoria is featured as a city in American Truck Simulator: Oregon.

-In the series finale of the TV show Dexter, the title character, Dexter Morgan, ends up in Astoria as the series ends.

-Warships named Astoria
+The film Green Room prominently featured Astoria and the areas surrounding Portland.

 Two U.S. Navy cruisers were named USS Astoria: A New Orleans-class heavy cruiser (CA-34) and a Cleveland class light cruiser (CL-90).
 The former was lost in the Pacific Ocean in combat at the Battle of Savo Island in August 1942, during World War II, and the latter was scrapped in 1971 after being removed from active duty in 1949.